Can I make an injury claim if I hit a car that braked suddenly?

 Accidents caused by drivers driving too close to the vehicle in front (tailgating) are common.
 According to a survey carried out by the road accident charity 'Brake', 6 out of 10 drivers admit to tailgating.
 95% of drivers stated that they were regularly concerned by tailgating drivers.

 Gov.uk cites the well known '2-Second Rule', which recommends a 2 second separation from the car in front in dry road conditions.

 The 2-Second Rule is intended to allow for both thinking and braking distance.
 This simple time based rule has the benefit of increasing the distance between vehicles as speed increases.

 It is recommended that separation is increased to 4 seconds in the wet, and further increased if there is ice or snow.

-In 2018, the DVSA Handbook was revised and it now recommends lessening of the full stopping distance in urban traffic.
+In 2018, the DVLA Handbook was revised and it now recommends lessening of the full stopping distance in urban traffic.
 This recommendation is likely down to efforts to tackle urban congestion.

 In summary, drivers should be aware of the events unfolding ahead of them.
 They should maintain adequate distance to avert a collision if the vehicle ahead stops suddenly and unexpectedly.
 The appropriate distance will depend on the driving conditions and circumstances.